apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>reconcileDetail describes the details of the configuration change execution.</p>
+<p>Provides detailed information about the execution of the configuration change.
+This field is optional.</p>
 </td>
 </tr>
 </tbody>